giddyinc/qa-automation-coding-test/README.md

 4. Open the project in IntelliJ by doing a `File->Open` and selecting the `pom.xml` file.
 Make sure the Maven tab is open on the right-side of the IDE and lists the dependencies(selenium-java, testng, etc.)
 5. Run the tests from the Terminal by running the command from project root:

-`mvn verify` -> this should run a test which navigates to https://www.boxed.com/ and asserts the page title.
+`mvn verify -Dgroups=sample` -> this should run a test which navigates to https://www.boxed.com/ and asserts the page title.

 ### Notes
 1. If you encounter a captcha page when running the above test, please let us know, and we will fix it!